Film4: 2001–2006: Expansion

-On 7 April 2001, the three additional channels were added: FilmFour World broadcasts international cinema from 4.00pm to 10.00pm, as well as FilmFour Extreme carries "controversial and cutting-edge" movies from 10.00pm to 4.00am which operated on a timeshare, and the timeshift channel FilmFour +1.
+On 7 April 2001, FilmFour expanded with the launch of three additional digital networks.
+FilmFour World carried the best of international cinema and broadcast from 4:00pm to 10:00pm, while FilmFour Extreme carried "controversial and cutting-edge" movies, and broadcast from 10:00pm-4:00am, both of which operated on a timeshare.
+The other addition was the timeshift service FilmFour +1, which carried all of the main channel's films an hour later.
+All three channels were initially exclusive to Sky Digital but were made available on NTL cable from November-December 2001.

 In July 2002, Channel 4 reduced FilmFour's budget from £30 to £10 million and cut 50 staff to curb mounting losses, reintegrating FilmFour as a division of its television operation to continue to invest in new films.
 The cuts were a consequence of FilmFour's unsuccessful attempts to compete with Hollywood.
 David Thompson, head of BBC Films described it as: